 To the surprise of many, especially after they have been told that the insurance company is assuming responsibility for the claim, the adjuster will take issue with the medical treatment that your doctors provided to you.

-You will hear things such as “We didn’t include that”, “We don’t allow that” or similar phrases that indicate your medical treatment, which your doctors felt was necessary, was not satisfactory to the insurance company at this point.
-This is a method designed to reduce what they may have to pay if you fall for it!
+You will hear things such as “We didn’t include that”, “We don’t allow that,” or similar phrases that indicate your medical treatment, which your doctors felt was necessary, was not satisfactory to the insurance company at this point.
+This method is designed to reduce what they may have to pay if you fall for it!

 These statements do not necessarily mean your medical treatment was unnecessary or unreasonable — only that the insurance company will use whatever tactics they can to reduce or try to reduce what they must pay for the case.
 This is a particularly nasty approach because if you fall for it, you will be paying for medical treatment that was caused by the defendant’s conduct.